fsprojects/Paket/docs/content/dependencies-file.md

 	nuget Fody
 	nuget ServiceStack.Swagger

-It also possible to define this behavior on level of individual nugets:
+It is also possible to define this behavior on level of individual NuGet packages:

     [lang=paket]
     source https://nuget.org/api/v2